Washington Expungement Services

 Washington Firearm Rights Restoration

 Restoration of firearm rights in Washington is separate process which is not related to vacating or sealing criminal offenses.
 In many cases, it is easier to qualify to have your right to own a gun restored than it is to vacate or seal a criminal record.
-Each case is different, but in most counties the process takes approximately four months to complete.
+Each case is different, but in most counties the process takes approximately 4 to 8 months to complete.

 You will typically qualify to have a Superior Court issue a court order to restore your right to own and possess a firearm if each of the following are true: